b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 - 110% = $\frac{110}{100}$ = 110/100 = 1.10 = 1.1, etc.

 For calculations it is especially useful to use them as decimals, hence we will often divide a percentage by one hundred.
-Now, let's say that I got $100 (my initial capital) on a deposit that pays 5% interest yearly.
-That means that after one year I will get $105 or 105% of my initial capital.
+Now, let's say that I got $100 (this initial sum of money is called the **principal**) on a deposit that pays 5% interest yearly.
+That means that after one year I will get $105 or 105% of my initial principal.
 I can express this mathematically as `$100 * 105% = $105` or to make it easier to type with a calculator `100 * 1.05 = 105`.
-If the deposit lasted two years then I would have to repeat the process one more time for year number two, i.e.
-`$105 * 105% = $110.25` (105% of my new capital), also to be expressed as
-`105 * 1.05 = 110.25`.
-Since as we said the `$105` is actually `100 * 1.05` then
-I can rewrite it as `(100 * 1.05) * 1.05 = 110.25`.
+If the deposit lasted two years then I would have to repeat the process one more time for year number two, i.e. `$105 * 105% = $110.25` (105% of my new principal), also to be expressed as `105 * 1.05 = 110.25`.
+Since as we said the `$105` is actually `100 * 1.05` then I can rewrite it as `(100 * 1.05) * 1.05 = 110.25`.
 For year number three I got
 `$110.25 * 105% = $115.7625` or `110.25 * 1.05 = 115.7625` or
 `((100 * 1.05) * 1.05) * 1.05 = 115.7625`.
 The parenthesis are there to signify
 boundaries of mathematical operations for a previous year.
 We can get rid of